Healthy Homes Assessment Korokoro

 Rental Property Home Assessments Korokoro

-Areas of rental properties that are impacted to the Healthy Homes Standard in Korokoro include each:
+Property rental areas that are affected with the Healthy Homes Standards in Korokoro include each:

 • Living Room